ibansadowski/angela/On SP1’s Precompiles.md

 ### Introduction

+With 2 lines of codes developers can reduce the cycle cost of programmable cryptography by at least 77%, with 59% faster execution.
+All thanks to SP1's precompiles.
+And it costs pennies on the new Prover Network.

-SP1’s precompiles draw inspiration from the earliest days of Ethereum while delivering on critical sets of improvements.
+SP1’s precompiles delivers on critical sets of improvements.
 They offer the correct middle ground between custom circuits and generalizable zkVMs: combining safety and efficiency to improve the developer experience.

 In this blog, let’s go over their technical specifications, see them deliver real-world performance improvements, and conclude on a historical comparison.

 ### It's One + The Other

 An application developer looking to leverage programmable cryptography currently has two options: write a “bespoke” circuit using a DSL, where the only operations allowed are those defined in the circuit; or running their code on a zkVM, which can prove an arbitrarily complex set of instructions.
 The latter of which is compiled into a “common” instruction set and run through the zkVM’s proving system.
 This “choice” between the two is a false dichotomy, let’s explore why.

-### Historical Precedent

-As mentioned, Ethereum itself struggled with a particular problem: how can we execute these complex, computationally intensive, cryptographic operations without going through the EVM.
-The gas cost of a hashing algorithm alone would be prohibitively expensive and thus never get used.

-They landed on precompiled programs.
-These programs are executed at the client level (say on Geth), instead of being run on the EVM itself.
-However, this isn’t scalable.
-Due to their inclusion (not execution) at the protocol level, developers must wait on core devs to agree to implement it, and on a hard fork to actually make it available.

 ### Developer's Dilemma